AshenAsDarkX/Shopping_Manager/README.md

-Prototype of Online shopping system
+Prototype of Online shopping system,

 Coded for the university second year first semester coursework